 Your marketing research process culminates all the findings in one place.
-These collected data should be enough for the decision-making bodies whose decisions are data influential.
+However, these collected data should be enough for the decision-making bodies whose decisions are data influential.
 For example, the collected data can show the following findings.

 - Performance of the organization.

 - A field where the organization has improved.

 - A field where the organization needs to work on.